oharapaGitHub/ca675assignment3backend/README.md

 - import DatabaseDataLoader
 - loadDatabaseData()

-The data will now be loading in the mySQL database in the backgrounf, you can do a SELECT count(*) FROM ca675assignment3.clickdata; to watch it incrementally. there are about 1.4 million rows to load.
+The data will now be loading in the mySQL database in the background, you can do a SELECT count(*) FROM ca675assignment3.clickdata; to watch it incrementally.
+There are about 1.4 million rows to load.
 From this point on, it is a case of starting the application and verifying it is all ok

-# Starting the Appliction
+# Starting the Application
 To start the application, from the root of the application, enter
 - python runserver.py
 or if within IDE such as Spyder
 - open runserver.py and press f5